alessiogambi/AsFault/README.rst

 Example Execution
 -----------------

-You can run AsFault using e.g. `asfault evolve bng --seed 1234 --budget 2 --show --render`.
+You can run AsFault using e.g. :code:`asfault evolve bng --seed 1234 --budget 2 --show --render`.
 See the file src/asfault/app.py` for more details regarding these options.
 The options are specified using the Python module click_.

 .. _BeamNG: https://beamng.gmbh/research/